-If a supplier confirmed 3TG content in the raw materials, components, or products supplied to the Company, then the response was further reviewed for identification of the source region, and finally, if from the DRC Region, whether the smelter was verified as complying with the Responsible Minerals Assurance Process ("RMAP"), formerly known as the Conflict-Free Smelter Program of the Responsible Minerals Initiative ("RMI"), formerly known as the Conflict-Free Smelter Program of the reasonableness of the reply based on information provided, or in combination with previous knowledge of the supplier's sources.
-There were 754 suppliers which confirmed 3TG content, none of which reported sourcing 3TG from non-compliant SORs.
+If a supplier confirmed 3TG content in the raw materials, components, or products supplied to the Company, then the response was further reviewed for identification of the source region, and finally, if from the DRC Region, whether the smelter was verified as complying with the Responsible Minerals Assurance Process ("RMAP"), formerly known as the Conflict-Free Smelter Program of the Responsible Minerals Initiative ("RMI"), formerly known as the Conflict-Free Sourcing Inititive.
+The Company made a determination of the reasonableness of the reply based on information provided, or in combination with previous knowledge of the supplier's sources.
+There were 449 suppliers which confirmed 3TG content, none of which reported sourcing 3TG from non-compliant SORs.
 The Company's review of supplier data is ongoing.